Rene-km/project-blog/blog/posts/Frontend-Components.md

  For the hero section we made use of the hero section block provided by Shadcn.

+## Login and Register API

+For the form schema we used zod.
+This is a Type-safe validation library.
+Fetch API was then used for the POST requests.
+On a successfull request the router sends the use to the appropriate route.

 ## Final Thoughts

  Using backgroung colours is a a great way to debug CSS.
 It really gives you an understading on what is happening and why the elements are behaving they way they are.